Elham Dwairy Tabry: Early life

 Elham Dwairy Tabry was born in Nazareth in 1947.
 She is the third child of five in a conservative Arab family.
 Her parents are building engineer Adeeb Dahdouh Dwairy and housewife Loris Iskandar Kawar.

 She attended the Fransciscan school in Nazareth, which was a girls-only school at the time.
 As a child, she read books regularly and borrowed books from her uncle, poet Dr. Jamal Kawar.
-Aat that time no public libraries operated near Nazareth.
+At that time no public libraries operated near Nazareth.

 In 1972, she earned a teaching certificate in a project established by the Ministry of Education in Nazareth.
 In 1986, she earned a teaching certificate (senior teacher) for teaching English in the junior high.
 Dwairy Tabry graduated in 1989 with a BA in Education and Arabic Language at the University of Haifa.
-In 1995, she studied Bibliotherapy in Oranim Academic College and earned her Masters in Education at the Loughborough University in England.
+In 1995, she studied Bibliotherapy in Oranim Academic College and earned her master's degree in Education at the Loughborough University in England.

 Elham Dwairy Tabry is married to Edwar Tabry, an engineer, and is the mother of three.
 Her children and her husband helped her in writing.
 Her husband and daughter Sawsan proofread, her daughter Faten illustrated her first books and her son Kamal illustrated the Qushqush series and other books.